Dynamical structure factor and a new method to measure the pairing gap in two-dimensional attractive Fermi-Hubbard model: Introduction

+As to the discrete ultracold atomic gases, the optical lattice systems generated by superimposing orthogonal standing waves provide a great platform for simulating the physics in crystalline systems \cite{Bloch2008,Wu2016}.
+These systems are described by the Bose-Hubbard or Fermi-Hubbard models \cite{Greiner2002,Spielman2008,Thomas2017,Jrdens08,Schneider08,Greif13,Hart15,Parsons16,Cheuk16,Koepsell2021,Boll16,Brown17,Arovas2022}.
+Several theoretical groups have studied the attractive Fermi-Hubbard model due to its relevance to the strongly correlated systems in condensed matter physics \cite{Scalettar89,Kyung01,Honerkamp2004,Mondaini2015,Cocchi16,Strohmaier07,Ho04,Moreo07,Gukelberger16,Paiva04,Shenoy2008}.
+Experimentally, this model in cold atoms has been realized \cite{Mitra18,Hackermuller10,Peter20,Gall2020,Schneider12,Hartke2023}.
+To date, no experimental measurement of the dynamical structure factor has been reported on a 2D optical lattice.
+Based on the QMC simulations for the half-filled attractive Fermi-Hubbard model on a square optical lattice, Vitali {\it et al.} numerically investigated the dynamical structure factor along the high-symmetry Brillouin zone (BZ) directions \cite{Vitali2020}, revealing both the low-energy two collective modes and higher-energy single-particle excitations.
+However, the relationship between the roton mode and the pairing gap on an optical lattice remains unclear.

+In this paper, we theoretically investigate the doping dependent dynamical excitations of 2D Fermi superfluid on an optical lattice from the weak to the intermediate coupling regime.
+Through detailed analysis of the dynamical structure factor, the main characteristics of both the collective modes and the single-particle excitations are demonstrated, particularly focusing on the roton molecular peak at the momentum ${\bf q}=\left[\pi,\pi\right]$.
+This roton molecular peak provides a strategy for measuring the pairing gap in doped systems, namely, the square of the pairing gap is proportional to the area under this peak.
+Notably, this strategy can be generalized to the SOC Fermi gases on an optical lattice, where the complex band structure makes it difficult to directly measure the pairing gap \cite{Zhao2023}.

 This paper is organized as follows.
-In the next section, we will use the language of Green's function to solve the 2D Fermi-Hubbard model in mean field approximation, and self-consistently calculate the chemical potential and pairing gap.
-In Sec.
-III, we introduce how to calculate dynamical structure factor with random phase approximation (RPA).
-We display results of dynamic structure factor in the half-filling and compare with the QMC results in Sec.
-IV.
-In Sec.
-V, we calculate the dynamic structure factor when the system is away from the half-filling, and discuss the hopping dependence of the sound speed and the dynamical excitation at a certain transferred momentum ${\bf q}=\left[\pi,\pi\right]$.
-In Sec.
-VI, the dynamic structure factor varies with the further increase of doping.
-Finally we give our conclusions and acknowledgment.
-Some calculation details will be given in the appendix.
+In Sec. \ref{modelH}, we use the equations of motion of the Green's functions to solve the 2D Fermi-Hubbard model in mean field approximation, and self-consistently obtain the chemical potential and pairing gap.
+In Sec. \ref{DSF}, we introduce how to calculate the dynamical structure factor with random phase approximation (RPA).
+We display results of dynamical structure factor at half-filling and compare with the QMC results in Sec. \ref{halfres}.
+In Sec. \ref{awhalf}, we present results when the system is away from half-filling, and discuss the hopping dependence of the sound speed and the dynamical excitations at a transferred momentum ${\bf q}=\left[\pi,\pi\right]$.
+We check the doping dependence of dynamical structure factor in Sec. \ref{Dopingdsf}.
+Finally we give our conclusions and acknowledgment, and provide some calculation details in the appendix.